Partial Feedback Online Learning: Deterministic Learners

-The Littlestone-like dimension treats each edge as the prediction, and the annotation as the revealed labels.
+The Littlestone-like dimension treats each edge as the prediction, and the annotation as the revealed label sets.
 The partial-feedback protocol, however, is not directly captured by the existing Littlestone-type dimensions.
 The key obstacle is that the learner never observes whether its prediction is correct, nor the full valid-label set $S_t$; it only observes a single witness label $y^{\rm vis}_t\in S_t$.
-In the dimensions of Definition~\ref{def:smbldim}, the adversary's feedback along a root-to-leaf path is encoded by edge annotations: for a fixed prefix $\y_{1:t}$, the annotation at depth $t$ is determined solely by that prefix and therefore is consistent across all extensions $\y_{1:t}\sqcup \y_{t+1:d}$.
-This reflects full-information models where the entire supervision signal (e.g., the set $S_t$) is revealed each round.
-In contrast, under partial feedback, after observing only $\y^{\rm vis}_{1:t}$ there may remain multiple valid-label sets (or equivalently, multiple ground-truth collections $H^\star$) consistent with the history, so the ``unseen part'' of $S_t$ is not pinned down by the prefix.
+In the dimensions of Definition~\ref{def:smbldim}, the adversary's feedback along a root-to-leaf path is encoded by edge annotations: for a fixed prefix $\y_{1:t}$, the annotation (ground-truth label set) at depth $t$ is determined solely by that prefix and therefore is consistent across all extensions $\y_{1:t}\sqcup \y_{t+1:d}$.
+This implies that the ground-truth label sets in previous rounds are uniquely fixed no matter what the learner predicts in future rounds.
+In contrast, under partial feedback, after observing only $\y^{\rm vis}_{1:t}$ there may remain multiple ground-truth label sets (also, multiple ground-truth function subsets $F^\star\in\tilde\H$) consistent with the history, so the ``unseen part'' of $S_t$ is not pinned down by the prefix.
 This motivates a new dimension that explicitly captures such branching of the underlying ground truth under partial revelation, which we define next.